kimballa/arduino-workspace/debugger/arduino-dbg/README.md

 If you run the `break` command or press `^C` within the debugger, it will pause the running sketch so you can interrogate or set the values of variables (`print someglobal`), see a `backtrace`, etc. Programmatic breakpoints can be selectively toggled on and off with `breakpoint enable` and `breakpoint disable`.
-On AVR-based Arduinos, you cannot set new breakpoints from the debugger at runtime.
+New breakpoints can be created from the debugger at runtime only on platforms like the ARM Cortex-M4 which support monitor-mode debugging.
+On AVR CPUs, you are restricted to breakpoints added statically in the source code.

 Within the debugger, you can save a dump of the system registers and memory with `dump
 <filename>`.
 With this dump file and the compiled ELF file of your sketch, you can then